genbigbadsmoke/hngx/readme.md

 Simple CRUD API

 This is a simple CRUD API that provides basic functionality for creating, reading, updating, and deleting data.
-It is built using Node.js: https://nodejs.org/en and Express: https://expressjs.com/, and uses an in-memory database for storing data.
+It is built using Node.js: https://nodejs.org/en and Express: https://expressjs.com/, and uses mongoDB as database for storing data.

 Features